Neverland: Canon

 In J. M. Barrie's play and novel, most of the adventures in the stories take place in the Neverwood, where the Lost Boys hunt and fight the pirates and Native Americans.

 Peter and the Lost Boys live in the Home Under The Ground, which also contains Tinker Bell's "private apartment."
 The Home is accessed by sliding down hollowed tree trunks, one for each boy.
 It consisted of one large room, ... with a floor in which you could dig if you wanted to go fishing, and in this floor grew stout mushrooms of a charming colour, which were used as stools.
 A Never tree tried hard to grow in the centre of the room, but every morning they sawed the trunk through, level with the floor."
 The Little House is built from branches by the Lost Boys for Wendy after she is hit by Tootles' arrow.
 At the end of the play, one year after the main events in the story, the house appears in different spots every night, but always on some tree-tops.
 The Little House is the original "Wendy house," now the name of a children's playhouse.

 The Jolly Roger is the pirates' brig, described by Barrie as "a rakish-looking craft foul to the hull."

 The mermaids live in the Mermaids' Lagoon, which is also the location of Marooners' Rock, the most dangerous place in Neverland.
 Trapped on Marooners' Rock in the lagoon just offshore, Peter faced impending death by drowning, as he could not swim or fly from it to safety.
 The mermaids made no attempt to rescue him, but he was saved by the Never bird.

 Non-canon

 In the many film, television, and video game adaptations of Peter Pan, adventures that originally take place in either the Mermaids' Lagoon, the Neverwood forest, or on the pirates' ship are played out in a greater number of more elaborate locations.

 Disney

 Map of Neverland created by Walt Disney Productions as a promotion for its 1953 film Peter Pan.
 Users of Colgate-Palmolive's "Peter Pan Beauty Bar with Chlorophyll" could obtain the map by mailing in three soap wrappers and fifteen cents.

-In the Disney-franchise version of Neverland, many non-canon locales are added which appear variously throughout different instalments, as well as adding or giving names to implied locations within Barrie's original Neverland.
+In the Disney-franchise version of Never Land, many non-canon locales are added which appear variously throughout different installments, as well as adding or giving names to implied locations within Barrie's original Neverland.
 These locales include: